bnoordsij/goku_karabiner/readme.md

 ## Basic bindings
-There are some bindings I have found I cannot go without, these work much better on a Windows...
+There are some bindings I have found I cannot go without

 ### Option - open
-In order of dock applications
+These are based on the order they appear in Dock
 - 1 Forklift (or Finder)
 - 2 Firefox
 - 3 Notes